How to Improve Class Imbalance using Class Weights in Machine Learning?

 actual vs predicted class imbalance

-Through the table, we can confirm the small weight applied to the cost function for the majority class that results in a smaller error value, and in turn, less update to the model coefficients.
-A more considerable weight value applied to the cost function for the minority class that results in a larger error calculation, and in turn, more updates to the model coefficients.
+Through the table, we can confirm the small weight applied to the cost function for the majority class, which results in a smaller error value and, in turn, less update to the model coefficients.
+A more considerable weight value is applied to the cost function for the minority class, resulting in a larger error calculation and, in turn, more updates to the model coefficients.
 This way, we can shift the bias of the model so that it could also reduce the errors of the minority class.

 Conclusion